AzraArts/AllWhatsPy/README.md

    <h1>ATTENTION</h1><br>
 </div>

- > The code is passing through a huge update.<br> As time passes I will be refactoring and explaining the new functions.<br><br>
+ > The code is going through a big update.<br> As time passes I will be refactoring and explaining the new functions.<br><br>
  Sincerely,<br>
  Lucas Lourenço